N8880/octabyte_project/README.md

 ## 📝 License

-This project is created for educational and assessment purposes only.
+This project is created for assessment purposes only.